-2. Body Functional Issues are produced from all our incorrect postural body behavior during our daily life time:
+2. Body Functional Issues are produced from all our incorrect postural body behaviour during our daily lifetime:

 The first approach to the Back Pain is to treat the symptoms, but It’s as much important to determinate the causes that have produced it.

 This is an important fact because even if we treat and cure the symptoms ( pain, inflammation, soreness ) of the back pain, it can come back again after a few time.